open-source-tabletop/cadence/releases/v0.1/core-rules.md

 ### Attack (1 or 2 Command Points)

 When a unit takes an attack action you begin by declaring which models in your unit will target which enemy units and which weapons you will be using.
 A model that has more than one weapon may only use one when making an attack.
-When you spend 1 Command Point on this action then every model in the unit must target the same enemy unit, if you spend 2 Command Points you may choose different targets for each of your models.
+You may choose different targets for each of your models in a unit.
 Before rolling any dice for the attack you need to determine if you have line of sight to your target, if they are in range, and if they are a valid target.
 You may change which models are targeting which units while checking this but once you start rolling dice for an attack you may no longer change any of your targets.

 #### Line of Sight